Swedish developer GRANGEX buys iron ore mine on Norway's border to Russia - ArcticToday

 “Russian ore must be replaced in Europe,” Lindquist says.
 “There is a deficit in the market, and we must increase our level of self-sufficiency,” he adds.

+“We would not have been here today without Felix Tschudi,” GRANGEX leader Lindquist says about the former owner of the Sydvaranger Mine.
+Photo: Elizaveta Vereykina

-The Sydvaranger mine became the local cornerstone industry when the mine opened in 1908.
+The Sydvaranger mine became the local cornerstone industry when it opened in 1908.
 It remained so until the company bankrupted in 1997.
 Australian developer Northern Iron reopened the mine in 2009, but it was again closed in 2015.

 Local authorities now hope for more sustainable mining that will benefit local development for decades to come.

-“I wish GRANGEX and Anglo American warmly welcome to the municipality of Sør-Varanger, and will do my best to provide the best possible conditions for the mine,” local Mayor Magnus Mæland says to the Barents Observer.
+“I wish GRANGEX and Anglo American warmly welcome to the municipality of Sør-Varanger, and will do my utmost to provide the best possible conditions for the mine,” local Mayor Magnus Mæland says in a comment to the Barents Observer.

 “As a municipality, we have to prepare for growth.
 A reopening of the mine will mean several hundred jobs and heavy investments in our local community,” he explains.